Kobold: Parallels

 Kobold beliefs mirror legends of similar creatures in other regions of Europe, and scholars have argued that the names of creatures such as goblins and kabouters derive from the same roots as kobold.
 This may indicate a common origin for these creatures, or it may represent cultural borrowings and influences of European peoples upon one another.
 Similarly, subterranean kobolds may share their origins with creatures such as gnomes and dwarves.

 Sources equate the domestic kobold with creatures such as the Danish nis and Swedish tomte, Scottish brownie, the Devonshire pixy, English boggart, and English hobgoblin.

 If the definition of kobold is extended beyond the house sprite and extended to mine spirits and subterranean dwellers (aka gnomes), then the parallels to mine-kobolds can be recognized in the Cornish knocker and the English bluecap as well as the Welsh coblynau.

 Irish writer Thomas Keightley argued that the German kobold and the Scandinavian nis predate the Irish fairy and the Scottish brownie and influenced the beliefs in those entities, but modern folklorist Richard Mercer Dorson noted Keightley's bias as a strong adherent of Grimm, embracing the thesis of regarding ancient Teutonic mythology as underlying all sorts of folklore.

-British antiquarian Charles Hardwick ventured a theory that the spirits like the kobold in other cultures, such as the Scottish bogie, French goblin, and English Puck were also etymologically related.
+British antiquarian Charles Hardwick ventured a theory that spirits like the kobold in other cultures, such as the Scottish bogie, French goblin, and English Puck, were also etymologically related.
 (Note: Roby, John (1829).
 Traditions of Lancashire.
 Quoted in Hardwick, p.
 139. The sources spell the word khobalus.)
 In keeping with Grimm's definition, the kobaloi were spirits invoked (i.e., used as invective?) by such tongue-wagging rogues.

 The zashiki-warashi (lit. 'sitting-room lad') of Japanese folklore parallels the kobold.
 Many points of commonality have been pointed out, for instance, the house inhabited by the sprite flourishes, but will fall to ruin once it leaves.
 The warashi is also of prankish nature, but does not actually help out with household chores.
 Both sprites can be appeased by offerings of favorite food, which is azuki-meshi ("adzuki rice") for the Japanese version.

 In culture

 Literary references

 German writers have long borrowed from German folklore and fairy lore for both poetry and prose.
 Narrative versions of folktales and fairy tales are common, and kobolds are the subject of several such tales.

-The kobold is invoked by Martin Luther in his Bible, translates the Hebrew lilith in Isaiah 34:14 as kobold.
+The kobold is invoked by Martin Luther in his Bible, where he translates the Hebrew lilith in Isaiah 34:14 as kobold.

 In Johann Wolfgang von Goethe's Faust, the kobold represents the Greek element of earth.
 (Note: